oodayeshukla/HW5_Financial_Planning/README.md

 An extension to his exercise would be to incorporate periodic investments with and without an initial investment.

-NOTE: The Alpaca API allows 1000 samples to be downloaded per symbol.
+NOTE: The Alpaca API now allows a maximum of 1000 samples to be downloaded per symbol.
 This corresponds to ~3.9 years of data.
 Overall, given the dynamics and black swan events over the last 3 years, 3 years of historical data is more appropriate than 5 years to perform these simulations.